ORESoftware/live-mutex/README.md

 That would mean that the a lock request may fail with a timeout error after 9 seconds.
 To change the number of retries: to use zero retries, use either `{retry: false}` or `{maxRetries: 0}`.

 There is a built-in retry mechanism for locking requests.
-On the other hand for unlock requests - there is no built-in retry functionality. <br>
+On the other hand for unlock requests - there is no built-in retry functionality.
 If you absolutely need an unlock request to succeed, use `opts.force = true`.
 Otherwise, implement your own retry mechanism for unlocking.
 If you want the library to implement automatic retries for unlocking, please file an ticket.